amusecode/amuse/README.txt

     export PATH=${PREFIX}/bin:${PATH}
     export LD_LIBRARY_PATH=${PREFIX}/lib:${LD_LIBRARY_PATH}

 2b.
-It may be necessary to also set:
+If you have ifort and/or icc, you need to also set:

     export LIBRARY_PATH=${PREFIX}/lib:${LIBRARY_PATH}